-Many feel that life is over after they have been injured to the point of paralysis.
+Many feel that life is over after they have paralysis after a car accident.
 It goes without saying that the inability to run, jump, or play with one’s child is both devastating and hollowing.
 The fact remains that one will require future medical care and, while money cannot make the matter right, one should be compensated for their loss.
-Our Texas lawyers aggressively represent those in Fort Worth, and elsewhere, who have been injured through no fault of their own.
-Call our office today to speak with a personal injury attorney.
+Our Texas lawyers aggressively represent those in Hurst, and elsewhere, who have been injured through no fault of their own.
+Call our office today to speak with a paralysis injury attorney.

-Many types of accidents result in paralysis.
+Many victims have paralysis after a car accident.
 These can include car accidents, trucking accidents, injuries incurred while riding a motorcycle, etc. If one has been paralyzed, due to the fault of another, then they may recover compensation for pain, suffering, loss of income, future medical expenses, and possibly punitive damages.
 A lawsuit for an injury typically must be brought within two years of the accident.
 Under Texas’ comparative fault laws a victim will be entitled to compensation as long as they were less than fifty-one percent responsible for the accident.
 It is crucial that one retains an attorney who is familiar with the process.

 The first step in a personal injury lawsuit is to file a Petition.
 This is a formal document that begins the process.
 Discovery, which is a process of how one gains information from the other side, begins shortly after the Petition is filed.
 Discovery can consist of forcing the other side to provide documents and records.
 It can also include having the Defendants provide written answers to questions and taking their depositions.
 During this time the injured party must also begin producing evidence of their damages.
 This can include records from doctors, providing one’s pay history, as well as reports from experts on the cost of care and the expected amount of lost income.
 If a settlement cannot be reached then the case will proceed to trial after discovery is completed.